-Lamb, known as the ‘4th’ meat (after beef, chicken, and pork) is delicious and packed full of flavour, and for centuries has been eaten during cultural, religious and seasonal festivities.
+Lamb, known as the ‘4th’ meat (after beef, chicken, and pork) is delicious and packed full of flavor, and for centuries has been eaten during cultural, religious and seasonal festivities.

 But, before you buy that whole rotisserie lamb or roasting leg, do you know whether or not it’s safe to eat?